areaDetector/areaDetector/_sources/ADEiger/eiger.rst.txt

 number of data files generated depends on the total number of images of the acquisition and the FWNFilesPerImage PV.

-For example, if TriggerMode is **External Enable**, NumImages is 60, NumTriggers is 2, FWNImagesPerFile is 100, Sequence ID for the acquisition is 1 and FWNamePattern is "series_$id", a total of three files will be generated:
+For example, if TriggerMode is **External Series**, NumImages is 60, NumTriggers is 2, FWNImagesPerFile is 100, Sequence ID for the acquisition is 1 and FWNamePattern is "series_$id", a total of three files will be generated: